-The Business Combination Agreement provides for, among other things, the consummation of the following transactions (collectively, the "Business Combination") (i) the Company will become a Delaware corporation (the "Domestication") and, in connection with the Domestication, (A) the Company's name will be changed to "Velo^{3D}, Inc.," (B) each outstanding Class A ordinary share of the Company and each outstanding Class b ordinary share of the Company will become one share of common stock of the Company (the "JAWS Common Stock"), and (C) each outstanding warrant of the Company will become one warrant to purchase one share of JAWS Common Stock, and
+The Business Combination Agreement provides for, among other things, the consummation of the following transactions (collectively, the "Business Combination") (i) the Company will become a Delaware corporation (the "Domestication") and, in connection with the Domestication, (A) the Company's name will be changed to "Velo^{3D}, Inc.," (B) each outstanding Class A ordinary share of the Company and each outstanding Class b ordinary share of the Company will become one share of common stock of the Company (the "JAWS Common Stock"), and (C) each outstanding warrant of the Company will become one share of JAWS Common Stock, and

-(ii) following the Domestication, JAWS Merger Sub will merge with and into Velo ^{3D} , with Velo ^{3D} as the surviving company in the merger and, after giving effect to such merger, continuing as a wholly-owned subsidiary of the Company.
+(ii) following the Domestication, JAWS Merger Sub will merge with and into $Vel\delta^D$, with $Velo^{3D}$ as the surviving company in the merger and, after giving effect to such merger, continuing as a wholly-owned subsidiary of the Company.

 The Business Combination will be consummated subject to the deliverables and provisions as further described in the Business Combination Agreement.
-F-41